atet/learn/git/README.md

 * You are using two platforms hand-in-hand:
    * **Git GUI** downloaded on your computer (also available for MacOS and Linux).
    * **GitHub Website** accessed through most web browsers.
+* You will have to go back and forth between the Git GUI program and the GitHub Website a few times during initial setup.

 [Back to Top](#table-of-contents)